If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 It is individual Americans trading with Japanese individual businessmen or corporations through their intermediaries.

-So the question that we need to focus on is not whether United States should trade with Japan.
+So the question that we need to focus on is not whether the United States should trade with Japan.

 It's a question of whether an American citizen should have the right to deal with another citizen of another country.

-I mean, it's just as easy as saying, well, should a Pennsylvanian have the right to trade with a North Carolinian.
+I mean, it's just as easy as saying, well, should a Pennsylvanian have the right to trade with a North Carolinian?

 It's none of anybody else's business.